heroku/react-malibu/readme.md

 Clone the repo, then `yarn install`.
 If you want to see the demo server, run `yarn start` and visit http://localhost:3000 to browse the icons.

+You cannot currently publish to NPM using yarn, because [there are bugs](https://github.com/yarnpkg/yarn/issues/754).

+See more in CONTRIBUTING.md.

 ## Usage

 This package offers two components: `<MalibuSprites>` and `<MalibuIcon>`.